Trauma & Grief Center - MMHPI - Meadows Mental Health Policy Institute

 Training & Professional Education

-The TAG team includes problem-based learning facilitators for the Core Curriculum on Childhood Trauma, a gold-standard training curriculum for adults working with youth exposed to trauma.
-Our Learning Collaboratives provide training in a number of different evidence-based interventions, including Trauma and Grief Component Therapy, an assessment-driven psychosocial treatment for youth exposed to trauma and/or loss.
+The TAG team offers Learning Collaboratives which provide training in a number of different evidence-based interventions, including Trauma and Grief Component Therapy for Adolescents (TGCTA), an assessment-driven, psychosocial treatment for youth exposed to trauma and/or loss, as well as Multidimensional Grief Therapy (MGT), an evidence-informed intervention designed to support youth who have experienced bereavement.

 Learn More